supolaris/supolaris/README.md

-### Hi there 👋
+### I am supolaris.

-I am web and app developer.
+I am Web and App developer.

-I tell computer to develop mobile application using React Native and it listens to me.
+I tell computer to develop mobile applications using React Native and it listens to me.

-I tell computer to develop website using wordpress and it listens to me.
+I tell computer to develop websites using WordPress and it listens to me.

-I am supolaris.

 <!--